fxxholub/agv-app-handling-service/readme.md

 When `Session` is started, the actual things that starts are configurable background processes.

-Those background processes are meant to be ROS2 preconfigured packages started by `ros2 run`, `ros2 launch`, or similar technique.
+Those background processes are meant to be ROS2 preconfigured packages started by `ros2 run`, `ros2 launch`, or similar.

 ## How is a process started?

 ### HandlingMode
-Every handling mode, such as `Autonomous` or `Manual`, has can have its own set of processes.
+Every handling mode, such as `Autonomous` or `Manual`, can have its own set of processes.

 Also, `Common` processes can be defined, those will run for any handling mode selected.